 10. Copies of international automobile insurance

 If you have a good driving record in your country of origin, this may help you get a better auto insurance rate in Canada.

-12. Documents related to travel health insurance to cover you in case of medical emergency in your first few weeks in Canada
+12. Travel health insurance to cover you in case of a medical emergency in your first few weeks in Canada

 Some provinces, including Ontario, have a waiting period before you can apply for health care coverage when you land in Canada.
-You are responsible for private health insurance in the interim, otherwise you could be faced with a big medical bill if you need any medical treatment or emergency surgery.
+You are responsible for private health insurance in the interim.
+Otherwise, you could be faced with a large bill if you need medical treatment or emergency surgery.

-13. Certificates of valuation and authenticity (including photos) for jewellery and other valuables and belongings you’re bringing with you
+13. Certificates of valuation and authenticity (including photos) for jewelry and other valuables and belongings you’re bringing with you

 You’ll need a list of effects when you land at the airport.

 14. Copies of financial records that show credit history/rating